 Ambient abuse is covert abuse.
 It beleaguers victims with fear, duress, and doubt.
 Direct acts of abuse, such as physically striking someone, is instead replaced by the creation of an emotionally unsafe environment (aka an abusive atmosphere).
 The covert abuser maintains control by manipulation and threats, gaslighting, invalidation of feelings, mind-game trickery, and comments meant to erode self-confidence.
 As Craig Malkin, Ph.D., says via PsychologyToday.com, an ambient abuser, "views others more as pawns than people [and] treats them like objects to be toyed with and tossed aside."
 The abuser’s disorienting actions are often referred to as “crazy-making” behaviors, which disconcert victims and make them feel as if they're going insane but can't pinpoint why.

 Examples of ambient abuse include withholding of affection or intimacy, eye-rolling when opinions are expressed, and mocking or criticizing a victim's actions under the guise that it's for their own good just to get the upper hand.
-Social worker Sheri Heller, LCSW, explains, "By fostering a dependency that creates a power differential, the ambient abuser implies s/he possesses great insight, which will assist the targeted victim in her growth and well-being."
+Social worker Sheri Heller, LCSW, explains that "by fostering a dependency that creates a power differential, the ambient abuser implies he or she possesses great insight, which will assist the targeted victim in her growth and well-being."

 What Is Disproportionate Abuse?